 Max Menzies

-I am an assistant professor (US tenure-track equivalent) in mathematics at the Yanqi Lake Beijing Institute of Mathematical Sciences and Applications, affiliated with Tsinghua University, Beijing.
+I am an assistant professor (US tenure-track equivalent) in mathematics at the Beijing Institute of Mathematical Sciences and Applications (BIMSA), affiliated with Tsinghua University, Beijing.
 Previously, I was a postdoctoral fellow in the Yau Mathematical Sciences Center, also at Tsinghua.

 Before that, I received my PhD in pure maths at Harvard University.
 My undergraduate education comprised a BA in pure maths (the mathematical tripos) and an MMath degree (Part III) from Trinity College, University of Cambridge.